adam-kral/apo-holo-protein-structure-stats/README.md

 of a protein chain.

 Apo and holo forms of a protein are the protein in the absence and presence of a ligand, respectively.
 The ligand is usually a small molecule that binds to the protein and can be a drug, a cofactor, or a substrate.
 It stabilizes the protein in a particular structure (conformation), which can alter the protein's activity.

 The pipeline downloads the protein structures, filters them (by the resolution for example), detects ligand presence pairs apo and holo chains with identical sequence, and finally runs analyses such as the RMSD between apo and holo forms, secondary structure identity, or measures the domain motions.

+It is inspired by the work of [Brylinski and Skolnick (2008)](https://doi.org/10.1002/prot.21510), and verified against their results.
+This project is open source and can be run on the current version of PDB.

 ## Table of contents
 - [Installation](#installation)